 For more than 150 years, AIA has been advocating on architecture’s most pressing issues in the White House and Congress.
 Today, more than 88,000 members are leading change in federal, state and local governments, advocating for policies that shape smart decisions and encourage innovation legislation that secures the future of the profession and allows communities to benefit from the value of architecture regulations and codes that ensure buildings and spaces are healthy and safe.

-Click here to learn about National initiatives.
+Click here to learn more about Federal-level advocacy.

 Questions or comments?
 Click here to visit the AIA Advocacy Center.